kbogdanovs-mparticle/profile-api-service/README.md

 An example Node app to call mParticle's profile API service and return the result to a native client.

+> No authentication is implemented in this app, DO NOT USE for production data

 To get started